bkushigian/gto-workbook/out/gto-workbook/3bet-pots-oop/lj-rfi-bn-3bet-lj-call.md

 5. **On this flop do you prefer to bet small or large?
 With what frequencies would you check and bet?**

-6. **How often should you be cbetting?
-Checking?**
+6. **What are some hands that prefer to check/fold?**

-7. **What are some hands that prefer to check/fold?**
+7. **What are some hands that prefer to check/call?**

-8. **What are some hands that prefer to check/call?**
+8. **What are some hands that prefer to check/raise?**

-9. **What are some hands that prefer to check/raise?**
+9. **Do any hands ever donk?
+If so, which ones?**

-10. **What are some hands that prefer to cbet?**
+10. **Suppose you check and villain checks behind.
+What are the best and worst turn cards for your range?
+Do any give you an equity advantage?
+A nuts advantage?
+Uncap your range?**

-11. **Say you adopt a strategy where you either bet with your preferred sizing or check.
-You choose to bet and villain calls.
-What are the best and worst turn cards for your range?**
+11. **Suppose you check, villain bets 1/3 pot, and you call.
+What are the best and worst turn cards for your range?
+Do any give you an equity advantage?
+A nuts advantage?
+Uncap your range?**

 #### Hands for flop 9<span style="color:#000000;">&spades;</span>4<span style="color:#0088ff;">&diams;</span>3<span style="color:#008800;">&clubs;</span>
 1. <b>J<span style="color:#ff0000;">&hearts;</span>J<span style="color:#0088ff;">&diams;</span></b>    (Flop: 9<span style="color:#000000;">&spades;</span>4<span style="color:#0088ff;">&diams;</span>3<span style="color:#008800;">&clubs;</span>)